Kh1ng/Kh1ng/README.md

 - 👋 Hi, I’m @Kh1ng
-- 👀 I’m interested in Java, Front End Development and C++.
+- 👀 I’m interested in Full Stack Development, C++, Java, and Linux.
-- 🌱 I’m currently working towards my Bachelors in Computer Science.
+- 🌱 I’m currently working towards my Bachelor's in Computer Science.
-- 💞️ I’m looking to learn.
+- 💞️ I’m looking to learn and contribute to interesting projects.
 - 📫 How to reach me: cspu@pm.me

 <!---